 Under Florida Statute §791.01(4)(a), fireworks can include blank cartridges and toy cannons in which explosives are used, the type of balloons that require fire underneath to propel them, firecrackers, torpedoes, skyrockets, roman candles, dago bombs, and any reworks containing any explosives or flammable compound or any tablets or other device containing any explosive substance.

-Those items, however, must be constructed so that a hand cannot come in contact with the cap when in place for the explosion or toy pistol paper caps which contain less than twenty-hundredths grains of explosive mixture.
+Those items, however, must be constructed so that a hand cannot come in contact with the cap when in place for the explosion or toy pistol paper caps that contain less than twenty-hundredths grains of explosive mixture.
 Under Florida Statute §791.01(4)(b), the sale and use of these items shall be permitted at all times.

 Additionally, under Florida Statute §791.01(4)(c), the term “fireworks” does not include the following novelties and trick noisemakers: snakes or glow worms, smoke devices, and trick noisemakers.
 Examples of these novelty items have names such as “snake,” “glowworm,” “party popper” and “trick match.”

 The Seizure of Fireworks under Florida Law

-Under this statute, Florida law requires police officers to seize, take, remove or cause to be removed at the expense of the owner, all stocks of reworks or combustibles offered or exposed for sale, stored, or held in violation of Section 791.05, Fla.
+Under this statute, Florida law requires police officers to seize, take, remove or cause to be removed at the expense of the owner, of all stocks of reworks or combustibles offered or exposed for sale, stored, or held in violation of Section 791.05, Fla.
 Stat.

 According to the Division of State Fire Marshal’s helpful pamphlet titled, Fireworks and Sparkler Enforcement Law Enforcement and Inspections Guide,” law enforcement officers should be advised that “[i]t may not be necessary, or legal, to seize all products in one location observed to engage in instances of unlawful retail sales of reworks or illegal sparklers.”